Suvo-Ghosh/backend/README.md

 | GET    | `/api/bookings/me`     | Protected | Get all bookings by current user|

 ## Postman Collection
--  You can find the collection JSON file inside the `postman/` folder.
+-  You can find the collection JSON file `activity-booking.postman_collection.json`.

  - Import it into Postman to test all endpoints quickly.